 Amazon, as I may have mentioned, is a business, and they use Kindle Unlimited to try and control their access to the market.
-If you sign up a book for 90-days, part of the agreement is you can ONLY sell you novel on Kindle.
-That’s no Smashwords, no Barnes and Noble (Kobo), no ibook sales, no other market place at all… Ain’t that a kicker…
+If you sign up a book for 90-days, part of the agreement is you can ONLY sell your novel on Kindle.
+That’s no Smashwords, no Barnes and Noble (Kobo), no ibook sales, no other marketplace at all… Ain’t that a kicker…

 Well maybe, maybe not.
 Kindle, as I have said before, is the biggest market for self-publishing.
 And Kindle Unlimited is growing as a platform.
 All the same, you have to weigh that against having to withdraw from other platforms.
 You can however just sign up for 90 days then drop out of it again.
 So you can use the benefits for short periods if you want.
 Though unlisting books from other retailers is a pain.

 There is also the controversy’s, and there is a lot of them.
 Mainly because Amazon, much in the way it tries to clean up reviews has sought to clean up Kindle Unlimited, and tried to do so in the wrong way half the time.
 I could fill a lot of posts talking about them, but it comes down to this, the ‘for a small fee’ brigade infest Kindle Unlimited in much the say way as they do other aspects of self-publishing.
 It is a system that is built for exploitation, and Amazon keeps trying to stamp on the exploits.